mtxr/SublimeText-SQLTools/index.md

 Your swiss knife SQL for Sublime Text.

-Write your SQL with smart completions and hady table and function definitions, execute SQL and explain queries, format your queries and save them in history.
+Write your SQL with smart completions and handy table and function definitions, execute SQL and explain queries, format your queries and save them in history.

 Project website: [http://mtxr.github.io/SQLTools/](http://mtxr.github.io/SQLTools/)